The following article was posted on Feb. 18, 2015. It has been reviewed and updated as necessary by the ProBrewer editorial staff.

 Once you have chosen a distributor, you must realize that their effectiveness will be directly related to the relationship you maintain with them.
 Make sure you share with them any information about your brewery and your beers that will help them tell your story to prospective retailers.
 Be honest about the amount of beer you will be able to provide them with.

 When you sell your beer wholesale – either self-distribution or through a distributor – you do not set the price of the beer at the tap.
 Wholesalers and retailers each have their own profit margins they maintain.
-For wholesalers, it is generally 24 to 28 percent on craft beer.
-For retailers a 330 percent markup is standard.
-That means if you sell a half-barrel keg to a distributor for $120, they will sell it to the retailer for $150 and the retailer will likely charge between $4.50 and $5 per pint.
+Wholesalers generally work on a gross margin of 30-35 percent on craft beer.
+For retailers a 30-50 percent markup is typical.
 If you price your beer too high to the distributor, the harder it will be for the distributor to find placements and the harder it will be for the retailer to sell your beer if it is more expensive than other, more established brands.

 One way for a small brewer to get more placements and more exposure is by packaging in smaller sixth-barrel kegs.
 This size keg, also known as a sixtel, has grown in popularity as many bars with limited cooler space have expanded the number of taps they offer.
 These smaller kegs come with added expenses – increased cooperage needs, added labor for cleaning and filling – but they often a higher price-per-gallon than larger kegs.